ani8727/PortFolio/README.md

 # Aniket's Portfolio

-A modern, responsive portfolio website showcasing my projects and skills as a Full Stack Developer.
+A modern, responsive portfolio website showcasing projects and skills as a Full Stack Developer specializing in Java backend, Spring Boot, cloud-native services, and Data Structures & Algorithms.

 ## 🚀 Features